ta05/VarsityTutors/Python/Karina/README.md

 # Lab 4

+## Problem 1 - Swap

+Write a function which accepts two integers as parameters and returns them in swapped order.
 ## Problem 3 - Toll

 Toll roads have different fees based on the time of day and day of the week.
 Write a function `calc_toll()` that has three parameters: the current hour of time (int), whether the time is morning (boolean), and whether the day is a weekend (boolean).
 The function returns the correct toll fee (float) based on the chart below.